What's the past tense of "stick"?

+The verb stick is irregular.
 Evidently, stick has two forms altogether: stick and stuck.
-Neither of these ends in –ed, which means that the verb stick is irregular (according to the standards set of regular/irregular verbs by the English language).
-See the chart of other irregular verbs with two forms:
+Neither of these ends in –ed, which means that the verb stick is irregular (according to the rules of English grammar).
+Its past tense and past participle forms are both stuck, not "sticked."

 I stuck my bag in the locker.